Choosing the right social media platform for your church

 “Thank you for walking alongside them [BUA] in this time of need," said Dr. David Hardage, executive director.
 “We will continue to pray for them and seek God to meet their needs.
 This is a great way to help one of our institutions...

 Painting Nails with the nations

-by Guest Contributor on September 22, 2014 in blog
+by Guest Contributor on September 22, 2014 in great commission

 As the doorbell rang, I answered it not knowing what to expect.
 Although I had participated and planned ministry events as a student, this was one of my first events to host as a brand new Campus Missionary Intern.
 “Would it be awkward?”
 I wondered.
 “Would we find things to talk about?”
 I, along with my roommates Putti and Caitlyn (who also work at the UTA BSM), was hosting a girl’s night at our house.
 The idea was simple: we would paint our nails, eat snacks, and just have fun!

 Girls on the leadership team invited girls from their dorms, international students, and girls they met at bible study.
 We made cookies...

 by Katie Swafford on September 8, 2014 in news

 This story is 3 of a 3-part series addressing the effects of sexual abuse and the power of healing through Jesus Christ.

 Sexual abuse - An uncomfortable phrase for most of us and a horrific experience and reality for far too many.
 In Christian circles, these words are not talked about very much.
 Whether it is the fear of the unknown, shame, disgust, naiveté or something else, there seems to be a common theme of silence.

 Yet when we see others struggle, we have a tendency to talk about that.
 Many who have been sexually abused find themselves dealing with issues involving drugs, alcohol, eating disorders, depression, anxiety, panic...